-There are many things you can do with off camera flash while on location, especially during the reception.
+There are many things you can do with off camera flash (also referred to as OCF photography) while on location, especially during the reception.
 You can work with ambient or natural light in many situations, but using an off camera flash setup can help you get a better image without completely changing the look of the photo or your style.
 When you understand how to use flash, you are working to create top images for your clients.

 2. Know When to Use It